 Students should have an official copy of their AP scores sent to Clark College, Attn: Credential Evaluations/GHL 108, 1933 Fort Vancouver Way, Vancouver, WA 98663.
-Once scores are received and reviewed, a letter will be sent to the student regarding the status of their AP scores.
-If the scores meet the minimum standards, a petition form will also be sent.
-Students need to complete the petition form, pay the transcription fee at the Cashier's Office and submit both the petition form and receipt of payment to the Credential Evaluation Office in Gaiser Hall.
-AP credits are posted to the transcript at the end of the quarter in which the request was submitted as long as the student is enrolled.
+Once scores are received and reviewed, an email will be sent to the student at the Clark College student email address regarding the credits to be awarded.
+AP credits are posted to the transcript at the end of the quarter in which the scores were submitted as long as the student is enrolled in that quarter.